Calculus, Gauge Theory and Noncommutative Worlds: Discrete Calculus Reformulated with Commutators

-Note that In the extended algebra, discrete derivatives are represented by commutators, and satisfy the Leibniz rule.
-One can regard discrete calculus as a subset of non-commutative calculus based on commutators. \bigbreak
+In the adjusted algebra, discrete derivatives are represented by commutators, and satisfy the Leibniz rule.
+One can see discrete calculus as a subset of a noncommutative calculus based on commutators.
+For other relationships with discrete calculus, see \cite{Dimakis}. \bigbreak

-{\bf Discrete Measurement.} Consider a time series $\{X, X', X'', \cdots \}$ with commuting scalar values.
-Let where $\tau$ is an elementary time step (If $X$ denotes a times series value at time $t$, then $X'$ denotes the value of the series at time $t + \tau.$).
-The shift operator $J$ is defined by the equation $XJ = JX'$ where this refers to any point in the time series so that $X^{(n)}J = JX^{(n+1)}$ for any non-negative integer $n.$ Moving $J$ across a variable from left to right, corresponds to one tick of the clock.
-This discrete, non-commutative time derivative satisfies the Leibniz rule. \bigbreak
+{\bf Discrete Measurement.} In the noncommutative world, consider a {\it time series} $\{X, X', X'', \cdots \}$ with commuting scalar values.
+Let

+where $\tau$ is an elementary time step The operator $J$ is defined by the equation $XJ = JX'$ or $X^{t}J = JX^{t + \tau}.$ Moving $J$ across a variable from left to right, is an algebraic model for one tick of the clock. \bigbreak

-This derivative $\nabla$ also fits a significant pattern of discrete observation.
-Consider the act of observing $X$ at a given time and the act of observing (or obtaining) $DX$ at a given time.
-Since $X$ and $X'$ are ingredients in computing $(X'-X)/\tau,$ the numerical value associated with $DX,$ it is necessary to let the clock tick once, Thus, if one first observe $X$ and then obtains $DX,$ the result is different (for the $X$ measurement) if one first obtains $DX,$ and then observes $X.$ In the second case, one finds the value $X'$ instead of the value $X,$ due to the tick of the clock. \bigbreak
+Consider observing $X$ at a given time and observing (or computing) $DX$ at a given time.
+Since $X$ and $X'$ are parts of computing $(X'-X)/\tau,$ the value associated with $DX,$ the clock must tick once to find $DX.$ Thus, in measurement, $X$ and $DX$ do not commute.

 \begin{enumerate} \item Let $\dot{X}X$ denote the sequence: observe $X$, then obtain $\dot{X}.$ \item Let $X\dot{X}$ denote the sequence: obtain $\dot{X}$, then observe $X.$ \end{enumerate} \bigbreak